brave/brave-browser/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Ran `git rebase master` (if needed).
 - [ ] Ran `git rebase -i` to squash commits (if needed).
 - [ ] Tagged reviewers and labelled the pull request as needed.
-- [ ] Request a security/privacy review as needed.
+- [ ] Requested a security/privacy review as needed.

 ## Test Plan: